dk-5599/Rocket-Mortgage--Bank-Case-Study/README.md

 **Objective:** Analyze the effectiveness of different contact strategies and how contact mode impacts subscription rates.
 This dashboard examines how different contact methods (cellular vs. telephone) and the duration of these contacts affect subscription rates.
 It also compares how the average duration of contact varies between subscribers and non-subscribers, providing insights into the optimal contact strategy for maximizing subscriptions.

-### Stacked Bar Chart: Term Deposit Subscription by Contact Type & Contact Duration Histogram by Contact Mode for Age Group
+**1. Stacked Bar Chart: Term Deposit Subscription by Contact Type & Contact Duration Histogram by Contact Mode for Age Group**

-**Insight:** Contact type (cellular vs telephone) shows similar subscription ratios, and contact duration shows consistency across age groups.
+- **Insight:** Contact type (cellular vs telephone) shows similar subscription ratios, and contact duration shows consistency across age groups.

-**Position:**  Right
+- **Dashboard Position:**  Right

-### Stacked Bar Chart: Average Duration (in Minutes) vs Age for Subscribers & Average Duration (in Minutes) vs Age for Non-Subscribers
+**2. Stacked Bar Chart: Average Duration (in Minutes) vs Age for Subscribers & Average Duration (in Minutes) vs Age for Non-Subscribers**

-**Insight:** Subscribers have a higher average call duration (14.35 minutes) compared to non-subscribers (3.7 minutes).
+- **Insight:** Subscribers have a higher average call duration (14.35 minutes) compared to non-subscribers (3.7 minutes).

-**Position:** Bottom-Left
+- **Dashboard Position:** Bottom-Left

-### Stacked Bar Chart: Term Deposit Subscription by Contact Type
+**3. Stacked Bar Chart: Term Deposit Subscription by Contact Type**

-**Insight:** Both cellular and telephone contact types are used, showing their effectiveness in acquiring subscribers.
+- **Insight:** Both cellular and telephone contact types are used, showing their effectiveness in acquiring subscribers.

-**Position:**  Top-Left
+- **Dashboard Position:**  Top-Left

 [Python Code](Scripts/Dashboard2.ipynb)